-If you are a mom in Houston, the fourth largest city in the United States, you are bound to find fun activities to do with your kids of all ages anywhere in town.
-Whether you're a new or veteran mom, you know time flies by - kids grow up way too fast.
-At Mommy Poppins Houston, we want to make sure you don’t miss out on the most awesome, family-friendly activities around town.
+If you're a parent in Houston, you are bound to find fun activities to do with your kids of all ages anywhere in town.
+Whether you're a new or veteran parent, you know time flies by - kids grow up way too fast.
+We want to make sure you don’t miss out on the most awesome, family-friendly activities around town.
 With warm weather basically all year around, Houston is the ideal place to enjoy wonderful parks and playgrounds, incredible museums, and fun play spaces.
-Here is the ultimate list (in no particular order) of 100 things to do with your kiddos before they grow up.
+Whether you're a local or a visitor to Htown, we hope you can use this list to make some great new memories with your kids.

 3. Feed a giraffe at the Houston Zoo.